SeanColombo/CarND-Traffic-Sign-Classifier-Project/writeup.md

 To first address the "Stand Out Suggestions", the prior histogram revealed that the training data was very un-even and many classes had an insufficient amount of images.

 To solve this problem, I created a minimum number of images (originally I used the mean which is around 750, but experimentation found that 500 works at least as well) and then generated images to fill out all of the undersized classes.
 The extra images were created by repeatedly selecting a random image from the input data-set, then rotating it by +/- 5-degrees to 20-degrees (the angle and the sign were chosen randomly).
+I had also exprimented with angles between +/- 10 and 20 degrees, but lowering the boundary to 5 degrees seemed to increase accuracy slightly.

 | ![original data histogram][histogram_1] | ![histogram of classes after adding additional images][histogram_2] |
 |:---:|:---:|